AIxCyberChallenge/example-crs-architecture/example-crs-architecture/README.md

 - `gettext` package
 - An active Azure subscription.
 - An account in Azure Entra ID.
-- An Azure DNS Zone in your Azure subscription
+- An Azure DNS Zone in your Azure subscription (provided by the Competitor Interfaces team)
-- _WIP Placeholder for Competitor Interfaces Team to provide DNS child zone_

 ### Azure